3scale-demos/threescale-camel-service/README.md

 # threescale-camel-service

-This project leverages **Red Hat build of Quarkus 3.15.x**, the Supersonic Subatomic Java Framework.
-More specifically, the project is implemented using [**Red Hat build of Apache Camel v4.8.x for Quarkus**](https://access.redhat.com/documentation/en-us/red_hat_build_of_apache_camel).
+This project leverages [**Red Hat build of Quarkus 3.27.x**](https://docs.redhat.com/en/documentation/red_hat_build_of_quarkus/3.27), the Supersonic Subatomic Java Framework.
+More specifically, the project is implemented using [**Red Hat build of Apache Camel v4.14.x for Quarkus**](https://docs.redhat.com/en/documentation/red_hat_build_of_apache_camel/4.14#Red%20Hat%20build%20of%20Apache%20Camel%20for%20Quarkus).

-This camel proxy service can be leveraged to configure the [_Red Hat 3scale APIcast Camel Service policy_](https://access.redhat.com/documentation/en-us/red_hat_3scale_api_management/2.12/html/administering_the_api_gateway/apicast-policies#camel-service_standard-policies).
+This camel proxy service can be leveraged to configure the [_Red Hat 3scale APIcast Camel Service policy_](https://docs.redhat.com/en/documentation/red_hat_3scale_api_management/2.16/html/administering_the_api_gateway/apicast-policies#camel-service_standard-policies).

 The camel proxy service uses the OAuth2 _client credentials flow_ to retrieve an access token from _Red Hat build of Keycloak_, and then sets it in the _Authorization_ HTTP header before proxying the request to the upstream backend.

-## O. Prerequisites
+## Prerequisites

-- Maven 3.8.1+
+- Apache Maven 3.9.9
 - JDK 21 installed with `JAVA_HOME` configured appropriately
 - A running [_Red Hat build of Keycloak_](https://access.redhat.com/documentation/en-us/red_hat_build_of_keycloak) instance.
 The following must be configured:
     1. A confidential client with the following characteristics: